 “In order to make sure new automation solutions have the high-level backing to be implemented successfully and that employees actually use them, companies should follow change management best practices and tailor their approach to the unique challenges presented by automation.
 This means working closely with key people at all levels of the company, addressing major challenges and focusing on the benefits that the new solutions will bring.”

 For more on how your organization can observe the best ITIL change management practices, check out our blog!

-At the end of the day, your IT services are critical to helping you build, maintain and grow a customer base.
+At the end of the day, your ITSM processes are there to help you build, maintain and grow a customer base.
 The way your company incorporates technology into its daily operations, as well as client interactions, will influence how well or not you meet ever-changing consumer expectations.